SysKitTeam/docs-point/point-collaborators/manage-access/manage-group-access.md

 ## Add and Remove Group Owners

-Adding and removing owners from the group can be done directly on the Microsoft Teams & Groups section of SysKit Point.
+Adding and removing owners from the group can be done directly on the Microsoft Teams & Groups section of Syskit Point.

 To start, repeat [the initial step listed above ](#manage-group-access) so that only your **Microsoft Groups** are visible on the Microsoft Teams & Groups screen.